Setting up a Docker automation stack

 #

 # These values refer to the host OS user's UID and GID, respectively.
-You can find this out by entering `id $user` in your terminal.
+You can find this out by entering

 #

-# 3. Timezones
+# 3. Time zones

 #

 # All instances of `TZ` in the `environment` section should be changed to `TZ=Your/Timezone`.
-To find your timezone and the correct way to format it
+To find

-# for Docker, you can check this Wikipedia article (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) and get the information
+# your timezone and the correct way to format it for Docker, you can check this Wikipedia article

-# from the "TZ identifier" column
+# "TZ identifier" column

 #